rust-lang/book/src/ch03-05-control-flow.md

 {{#rustdoc_include ../listings/ch03-common-programming-concepts/listing-03-04/src/main.rs}}
 ```

-<span class="caption">Listing 3-4: Looping through each element of a collection
+<span class="caption" id="3-4">Listing 3-4: Looping through each element of a collection
 using a `while` loop</span>

 Here, the code counts up through the elements in the array.
 It starts at index